MT-MRT/MRT-Camera-Calibration-Toolbox/README.md

 ## Citation:

-So far no publication has been written on the current toolbox, we recommend the following paper for citation in the geometric calibration of cameras in several spectral ranges:
+So far no publication has been written on the current toolbox, we recommend the following paper for citation of the geometric calibration of cameras in several spectral ranges:
 ```
 @INPROCEEDINGS{Rangel2014,
   author = {Rangel González, Johannes Havid and Soldan, Samuel and Kroll, Andreas},